Magical Pop'n: Reception

-Upon release, four reviewers for Famitsu magazine gave it a score of 23 out of 40.
-Reviewers compared it to the Monster World series and remarked it was a rather standard, ordinary, and old-fashioned style of game.
+Upon release, four reviewers for Famitsu magazine compared it to the Monster World series and remarked it was a rather standard, ordinary, and old-fashioned style of game.
 They noted that the attack range of the character is low, and it was rather difficult, but they praised the character's movements.
 In a poll taken by Family Computer Magazine, the game received a score of 18.8 out of 30, indicating a middling following.

 The book Perfect Guide to Nostalgic Super Famicom, was rather critical of Ai Iijima's voice acting, calling it husky, monotone, and ill-suited for a moe type of character.

 The complicated stage structure, lack of password or saving function, led to the game being noted for not being suitable for children who are not allowed to play video games for long hours at home.

 Retro Gamer described the visuals as "cute" and called it a "hidden gem" while recommending the game among the top five Super Nintendo games for British gamers to import, alongside Majyūō, DoRemi Fantasy, Chrono Trigger, and Ogre Battle.
 Allistair Pinsof of Destructoid, praised the game, saying the controls were as good as that of Super Metroid and Super Castlevania IV.